The Long Version of The Serenity Prayer

 If I surrender to His Will;

-This part of the serenity prayer deals with the faith we need to believe that He will help and the condition for it to happen.
-For our Higher Power to be effective we need to surrender to His will not only for us but for those we encounter during our lives.
+In step 3 of the 12 steps we “Made a decision to turn our will and our lives over to the care of God as we understood Him.”
+This part of the serenity prayer deals with the faith we need to believe that He will help and the conditions for it to happen.
+For our Higher Power to be effective, we need to surrender to His will not only for us but also for those we encounter during our lives.

 So that I may be reasonably happy in this life